dwyl/image-classifier/README.md

 # 4. Integrating `Bumblebee`

 Now here comes the fun part!
-It's time to do some image classification! 🎉
+It's time to do some image captioning! 🎉

 ## 4.1 `Nx` configuration